duynguyen-ori75/data-structures-and-algorithms/README.md

-# A collection of several well-known data structures, implemented in Golang or C
+# A collection of several well-known data structures and algorithms, implemented in Golang or C

 ## Completed